Preventing Separation Anxiety In Your Puppy

 Punishing your puppy for displaying anxious behavior will only increase their distress and may worsen separation anxiety.
 Instead of punishment, focus on positive reinforcement and rewards for calm behavior.
 This will help your puppy associate being calm with positive experiences, aiding in the prevention of separation anxiety.

-Utilizing Calming Techniques
+Utilizing Techniques

 Incorporating calming techniques into your puppy's routine can also help alleviate separation anxiety.
 By using calming pheromone products, playing background noise or soothing music, and creating a safe and secure crate space, you can create a calming environment that promotes relaxation.